CGNS/cgns.github.io/CGNS-ReST-site/source/doc/userguide.rst

 where `BCTunnelInflow`, `BCExtrapolate`, and `BCWallInviscid` are data-name identifiers for boundary conditions.
 The complete list of boundary condition identifiers is found in the SIDS document.
 In this example, we take the approach of using the lowest-level BC implementation allowed - see the figure showing the general hierarchical structure of ZoneBC_t in the SIDS overview section.

 In this section, we show two different approaches for defining the region over which each boundary condition acts.
-The first is with type PointRange, meaning that we define the minimum and maximum points on a face that define a logically rectangular region (this method is usable only for faces that are capable of being defined in this way).
-The second is with type PointList, which gives the list of all the points for which the boundary condition applies.
+The first is with type `PointRange`, meaning that we define the minimum and maximum points on a face that define a logically rectangular region (this method is usable only for faces that are capable of being defined in this way).
+The second is with the type `PointList`, which lists all the points for which the boundary condition applies.
 This latter method is generally used for any zone whose defined region is not logically rectangular.

 (a) Boundary Conditions Specifying Range